Canon EOS M100: No Viewfinder, is it a Deal Breaker? [Review]

 The EOS M100 is a full upgrade over the EOS M10.
 It has every feature of the M10 and a few new ones added.
 For starters, the M10 was entirely smooth across the body; the M100 has texture added for additional grip.
 The battery life has been improved from 255 to 295 images per charge.
 And the sensor has added resolution; from 18 to 24.2 MP.
 The M100 can make slight RAW edits like color adjustments and monochrome in-camera.

 The DIGIC 7 processor is a new design by Canon, which will lead to comparatively faster image processing and autofocus speeds.
 The image sensor is natively ISO 25,600 instead of a software boosting to reach that value.
 And using Multishot Noise Reduction combined with the extra resolution, the higher ISO values will look cleaner and less noisy.
-Pricewise, they have the same MSRP of $599.99.
-But the EOS M100 is a clear upgrade with no downsides over the EOS M10.
+The EOS M100 is a clear upgrade with no downsides over the EOS M10.